assemihab/DeepLearningProjects/ReadMe.md

    - Language: Python
    - Architecture: Encoder & Decoder, Transformers

 Feel free to explore these repositories and check out the code!
-Please note that this repository are actively maintained and may receive updates in the future.
+Please note that this repository is actively maintained and may receive updates in the future.